angusmillar/SmartHealthCard/README.md

-## Example of Encoding a SMART Health Card JWS token and generating its QR Code images
+## Example of encoding a SMART Health Card JWS token and generating its QR Code images
 ---
 ```C#
 using SmartHealthCard.QRCode;